SkinnyFatSumo/Productivity-Redirect/README.md

 BLOCKING STATUS:
   - Press button at bottom of page to change blocking status.
-  - You can enable or disable blocking at any time without affecting you list of sites.
+  - You can enable or disable blocking at any time without affecting your list of sites.